-During his leadership campaign, Kishida pledged to spend tens of trillions of yen to stimulate the economy, those on lower incomes, struggling regional areas and the tourism industry.
+During his leadership campaign, Kishida pledged to spend tens of trillions of yen to stimulate the economy, prioritising those on lower incomes, struggling regional areas and the tourism industry.
 This would take Japan further from Abe’s neoliberal economic policies – nicknamed “Abenomics” – which worsened income inequality in society.

-As a member of the nationalist lobby group Nippon Kaigi, Kishida says he will “” visiting the controversial Yasukuni shrine dedicated to Japan’s war dead, even though this would anger neighbouring China and South Korea.
+As a member of the nationalist lobby group Nippon Kaigi, Kishida says he will “consider” visiting the controversial Yasukuni shrine dedicated to Japan’s war dead, even though this would anger neighbouring China and South Korea.